 Victorian Institute of Forensic Medicine

-Led a project to (1) redesign the database for the core forensic medicine case management application, and (2) articulate the longer-term enterprise architecture.
+Responsible for (1) redesign of the database for the core forensic medicine case management application, and (2) articulation of the longer-term enterprise data architecture.

 Contributed to the development of Data Vault modelling standards.